| Anatomy of Adultery - 15 Steps of Unfaithfulness

 2. Mentally comparing with

-"My husband wasn't interested much in spiritual things,
+my mate."My husband wasn't interested much in spiritual things,

 but this man knew so much about the Bible."